Timadey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Shell, I/O Redirections and filters

-Project done during **Full Stack Software Engineering studies** at **ALX Software Engineerin Training Programme**.
+Project done during **ALX Software Engineerin Training Programme**.
 It aims to learn about how to handle standard input and output and how to combine commands and filters with redirections in **Shell**.

 ## Technologies
 * Scripts written in Bash 4.3.11(1)
 * Tested on Ubuntu 14.04 LTS

-## Files
+## Script
-All of the following files are scripts:
+All of the following files are bash executable scripts. the table below describes what each script does.

 | Filename | Description |
 | -------- | ----------- |